mallen1080/DOMcrafter/readme.md

 DOMcrafter is a great option if you will be only using the core $(), $.ajax, or #addClass functions.

-### Using DOMcrafter

-To include DOMcrafter in your project, simply include the DOMcrafter.js file into your repo.

 ### Functionality

 Including DOMcrafter gives you the following functions: